-(Prerequisite: Algebra and Geometry or Teacher Recommendation)
+(Prerequisite: Algebra I and Geometry)

-This course will review and extend algebra and geometry concepts for students who have already taken Algebra I and Geometry.
-Includes a review of such topics as properties and operations of real numbers; evaluation of rational algebraic expressions; solutions and graphs of first degree equations and inequalities; translation of word problems into equations; operations with factoring of polynomials; simple quadratics; properties of plane and solid figures; rules of congruence and similarity; coordinate geometry including lines, segments, and circles in the coordinate plane; and angle measurement in triangles including trigonometric ratios particularly in the area of physical trades.
+This course will review and extend algebra concepts for students who have already taken Algebra 1 and Geometry.
+Includes a review of such topics as properties and operations of real numbers; evaluation and simplifying of rational algebraic expressions; solutions and graphs of first-degree equations and inequalities; solutions of systems of equations and inequalities; translation of word problems into equations; operations with factoring of polynomials; simplifying radical expressions; and solving quadratic equations.

+CAREER MATHEMATICS: A GUIDED APPROACH Elective 2 Credits

+This class gives a solid foundation in the math needed for a wide range of technical and vocational careers, equipping students with the math skills required for allied health, electrical trade, automotive trades, plumbing, construction, and more- particularly in the area of physical trades.
 The math concepts are presented completely within the context of practical on-the-job applications, so students can make an impact on the job from day one.
 Students are given relevant, tangible, examples that they are likely to encounter in future careers.

-CAREER MATHEMATICS: A GUIDED APPROACH ELECTIVE 2 CREDITS This class gives a solid foundation in the math needed for a wide range of technical and vocational careers, equipping students with the math skills required for allied health, electrical trade, automotive trades, plumbing, construction, and more-